 With most types of student loan relief, you’ll have to continue making payments on your loan until the remaining amount is forgiven.
 For instance, Teacher Loan Forgiveness requires you to make payments for five years while working at an approved school.
 Once those five years are complete, you can submit the application for forgiveness and, if approved, see the remainder of your student loan debt removed.

-Discharge is a more immediate cancellation of your student loan debt due to an unexpected or emergency circumstance.
+Discharge is a more immediate removal of your student loan debt due to an unexpected situation or emergency.
 Only specific circumstances can warrant a student loan discharge, like a total and permanent disability, death, a school closure or, in some cases, bankruptcy.

 Student loan forgiveness programs

 Student loan forgiveness is available through many programs, each with a specific set of qualification requirements.
-Here are a some of the programs that could help you pay off your student loans faster:
+Here are a some of the programs that could help you cut down your balance:

 - Public Service Loan Forgiveness (PSLF).